 Your dentist can identify those risks based on your condition and recommend specific products or procedures before you commencing teeth whitening products.
 They can also design a specific protocol to avoid experiencing overly sensitive teeth.
 Your dentist will check for signs of root damage before using any whitening gel.

 Is it Good for You?

-If you have sensitive teeth or gum disease, the dental problem should be addressed first before you even embark on a teeth whitening procedure.
+If you have sensitive teeth or gum disease, the dental problem should be addressed before you even embark on a teeth whitening procedure.

 Should you choose at-home OTC teeth whitening gel?

-Make sure to contact the best cosmetic dentist in Los Angeles to know which type of teeth whitening gel is right for you.
+Contact the best cosmetic dentist in Los Angeles to know which type of teeth whitening gel is right for you.
 Call Dr. Mobasser today at (310) 550-0383